HasnatAbdullah/FIFA_WC_2018_Supporter_Prediction_Twitter/README.md

 ## Acknowledgments

 We would like to thank the authors of the original research paper and the contributors to the dataset used in this project[Predicting Fans’ FIFA World Cup Team Preference from Tweets](https://link.springer.com/chapter/10.1007/978-3-030-52856-0_22)   .
-The relevant citations can be found in the research paper file [`research_paper.pdf`](research_paper.pdf).
+The relevant citations can be found in the research paper file [`Project Report of G-17.pdf`](Project Report of G-17.pdf).

-For a detailed overview of the project, please refer to the [research paper](research_paper.pdf).
+For a detailed overview of the project, please refer to the [Project Report of G-17.pdf](Project Report of G-17.pdf).